javjerez/Quadratic-voting-system-for-DAOs-in-Solidity/README.md

-# 🪙 Quadratic Voting Smart Contract for DAOs
+# 🪙 Quadratic Voting Smart Contract for DAOs (Solidity)

 This repository contains a secure and gas-efficient `Solidity` smart contract that implements a **quadratic voting system for DAOs `(Decentralized Autonomous Organizations)`** using ERC20 tokens.
 The contract allows participants to register, propose initiatives, vote using quadratic weighting and execute approved proposals, everything **on-chain**.